Nitroso: Reactions

+C-nitroso compounds are used in organic synthesis as synthons in some well-documented chemical reactions such as hetero Diels-Alder (HDA), nitroso-ene and nitroso-aldol reactions.

 Nitrosyl in inorganic chemistry

 Nitrosyls are non-organic compounds containing the NO group, for example directly bound to the metal via the N atom, giving a metal–NO moiety.
 Alternatively, a nonmetal example is the common reagent nitrosyl chloride (Cl\sN=O).
 Nitric oxide is a stable radical, having an unpaired electron.
 Reduction of nitric oxide gives the nitrosyl anion, NO-: